 Jenny Yang is an award-winning, Los Angeles-based standup comedian, content creator, comedy tour and festival organizer, speaker, and professional opinion-haver best known for her viral comedy videos and satirical pop culture and political commentary.

-short bio (197 word count)
+bio (236 word count)

 In 2016, Jenny was honored as a White House Champion of Change for her leadership in Asian American and Pacific Islander Art and Storytelling.
 In 2015, she was dubbed one of Los Angeles' "most fascinating people" in LA Weekly's annual "People" issue.
 Jenny is a Creative Change fellow with The Opportunity Agenda and a Google Next Generation Leader.

 Taiwan-born and Southern California-raised, Jenny is a frequent collaborator on viral videos with Buzzfeed and Fusion that have amassed over 35 million combined views, and actor in digital projects from Comedy Central, Funny or Die, MTV, Sourcefed/Nuclear Family, and Cracked.com.